Hurulu Wewa Reservoir (හුරුළු වැව)

 Being one of the largest reservoirs in the area, its bund is 8750 feet (2.667 km) long and 81 feet high (25 meters) at its highest.
 The reservoir covers 4000 acres (16.2 km2) of land.
 (Arumugam, 1969).

-The tank had breached early in the nineteenth century and was lying abandoned, overgrown with forest, till the late Mr D. S. Senanayake, then Minister of Agriculture and Lands ordered its restoration and started work in 1949.
-It began holding water in 1953 and in December 1957, a great flood destroyed part of the bund.
+The tank had breached early in the nineteenth century and was lying abandoned, overgrown with forest, till the late D. S. Senanayake, then Minister of Agriculture and Lands ordered its restoration and started work in 1949.
+It began holding water in 1953, and in December 1957, a great flood destroyed part of the bund.
 It was subsequently restored in 1958 (Arumugam, 1969).

 History of Hurulu Wewa Reservoir